microsoft/entref-spring-boot/infrastructure/global-resources/README.md

 - Locate the provisioned CosmosDB instance in the [Azure Portal](https://portal.azure.com)
 - Open the Cosmos Connection String blade
-- Open the `data/importdata.sh` file.
+- Open the `data/importdata.sh` file
-- Make sure the Cosmos DB resource is already created as mentioned above, for the next steps to be successful.
+- Make sure the Cosmos DB resource is already created as mentioned above, for the next steps to be successful
 - From Bash command line, run `load_env.sh`.
-It will will write/load any needed variables to the `vars.env` file.
+It will will write/load any needed variables to the `vars.env` file
   - `RESOURCE_GROUP` - the Azure resource group name
   - `COSMOSDB_NAME` - the CosmosDB collection name (which is case sensitive)
   - `COSMOSDB_PASSWORD` - the CosmosDB's password (needed for when you load the data into Cosmos)
-- Load `vars.env` into your environment or VM where the app is being built locally.
+- Load `vars.env` into your environment or VM where the app is being built locally
   - `source vars.env`
-  - or in your chosen IDE, set your environment variables within your project.
+  - or in your chosen IDE, set your environment variables within your project
 - NB: there will also be a DB_NAME and DB_CONNSTR for the Spring application (see the database section below in Application Configuration)

 ### Prepare the command line